emanuelcop3/emanuelcop3/README.md

 - Real-Time Monitoring
 - Intelligent Automation

-Our mission is to modernize industrial maritime operations through data, automation, and AI-driven decision-making.
+Our mission is to modernize industrial maritime operations using AI-driven insights, automation, and operational intelligence.

 ---